qdm12/golibs/README.md

 - `"github.com/qdm12/golibs/database"` for basic initialization of a postgreSQL database pool of connections
 - `"github.com/qdm12/golibs/healthcheck"` for server and client functions to provide a healthcheck
 - `"github.com/qdm12/golibs/helpers"` for unit testing helper functions
+- `"github.com/qdm12/golibs/logging"` for logging functions with a global Zap logger
 - `"github.com/qdm12/golibs/network"` for HTTP requests, IP address processing and connectivity checks
 - `"github.com/qdm12/golibs/params"` for parsing and verifying parameters from environment variables
 - `"github.com/qdm12/golibs/redis"` for basic initialization of a Redis database pool of connections